voidet/UIView-JTAnnotatedView/README.md

 ![Example](https://raw.githubusercontent.com/voidet/UIView-JTAnnotatedView/master/example.png)

 ##Work in progress
 Currently the view is displaying, centering is a bit off and there is no tap on tap off functionality to hide/show just yet.
 Will finish tomorrow!
+Also properties need to be namespaced and hidden away to avoid clashes.